 Section 11.55.1.5.2.1, 1st paragraph

 TB sensing measurement instance is the trigger-based variant of a sensing measurement instance.
-It is applicable to scenarios sensing session setups where an AP is the sensing initiator, and one or more non-AP STAs are the sensing responders.
+It is applicable to scenarios sensing measurement sessions in which an AP is the sensing initiator, and one or more non-AP STAs are the sensing responders.

 Section 11.55.1.5.3.1, 1st paragraph

 Non-TB sensing measurement instance is the non-trigger-based variant of a sensing measurement instance.
-It is applicable in scenarios to sensing session setups where a non-AP STA is the sensing initiator, and an AP is the sensing responder.
+It is applicable in scenarios to sensing measurement sessions in which a non-AP STA is the sensing initiator, and an AP is the sensing responder.
 A non-AP STA acting as a sensing initiator shall participate in a non-TB sensing measurement instance as a sensing transmitter, a sensing receiver, or both a sensing transmitter and a sensing receiver.
 Whenever the medium is available, the non-AP STA may initiate a non-TB sensing measurement instance.
 The AP may limit the frequency with which the non-AP STA can initiate a non-TB sensing measurement instance, by assigning a minimum time interval between two consecutive non-TB sensing measurement instances.